IBM-Security/performance/IAM/examples/Verify/UserManagement/go/README.md

 ```

 The userManagement program accepts 5 commands:
-- auth		Authenticate to the tenant using the specified client and secret
+- auth - Authenticate to the tenant using the specified client and secret
-- listTokens	List tokens for each user in the userFile
+- listTokens - List tokens for each user in the userFile
-- revokeTokens	Revoke tokens for each user in the userFile
+- revokeTokens - Revoke tokens for each user in the userFile
-- disableUser	Disable each user in the userFile
+- disableUser - Disable each user in the userFile
-- help		Display the full help text
+- help - Display the full help text

-The userFile should contain a list of users, one per line, identified by username, email or any other searchable attribute.
+The userFile should contain a list of users, one per line, identified by username, email or any other searchable attribute,
+that the action will be perfomed on.
 The userAttribute parameter tells userManagement what attribute to use when searching.

 The userManagement program will iterate through the list of users, looking up each user and applying the specified action.
 Disabling the user is done by setting their password to an invalid hash that cannot be matched.